dmfg45/learningReactjs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project represents an Event's countdown Website with subscription possibility
+This project represents an Event's countdown Website with subscription possibility.

+Fontend Project using a few plugins like React-Reveal, React-Slick, React-Scroll, Material-Ui.

 ## Available Scripts